python/cpython/Doc/reference/datamodel.rst

    True

-In addition to bypassing any instance attributes in the interest of correctness, implicit special method lookup may also bypass the :meth:`__getattribute__` method even of the object's metaclass::
+In addition to bypassing any instance attributes in the interest of correctness, implicit special method lookup generally also bypasses the :meth:`__getattribute__` method even of the object's metaclass::

    >>> class Meta(type):